 You can only apply for a TEN as an individual, not an organisation.

 The latest you can apply for a ‘late TEN’ is 5 clear working days before the event (but not earlier than 9 clear working days).

-The council can’t refuse a notice unless the police or Environmental Health object to it.
+The council cannot refuse a notice unless the police or environmental health object to it.
 They must do this within 3 working days of receiving it.
 They can only object if they think your event could:

 - lead to crime and disorder